alexle/alexle.github.com/_pages/about.md

 I'm a Software Engineer living in Colorado.
 I like to read, work out, and tinker with technology and side projects.

-When I'm not at work or on the computer, you can find me immersed in a book or outside running somewhere.
-I began running in 2012 and, well, I can't get enough of it.

-You'll find that I write about running a lot.
-Mainly because I enjoy it and feel there's much to learn and improve on.
-But also because I believe it's a wonderful metaphor for life, in so many ways.

 ### Some of my favorite posts

-Here are some posts I'm most proud of and enjoy reading again from time to time.
+Here are some posts I enjoy reading again from time to time.

+- [The Man In The Arena][6]
 - [Change How You See The World With One Word][1]
 - [Why An Easy Life Is Overrated][2]
 - [Make Your Own Luck][3]